Jumpy - Jump into Python (and onto XBMC)

 - Shut down PMS.

-) in your PMS plugins folder.
+- Put the installer ) in your PMS plugins folder. (

-- Launch it and follow through as usual with external package installers if prompted (yes, you can install to alternate locations or skip packages if you want).
+Launch it and follow through as usual with external package installers if prompted

 Future updates can be installed directly from the jumpy gui panel.